Thendara House: Part Three: Outgrowth

 Russell Montray and Alessandro Li become obsessed with meeting Andrew Carr, now called An’ndra Lanart.
 Despite Magda, Peter and others explaining the breach of etiquette this could cause, they are insistent.
 Magda realizes that Carr must be warned.
 As Carr is leaving, Montray makes a scene, betraying his incompetence.
 Magda resigns, in part because she realizes her skills will never be fully valued because she is female.

 Jaelle tells Peter that their marriage was a mistake, that she wants to divorce.
 When he cannot persuade her to change her mind, he hurls insults at her.
 Their discussion is interrupted by a loudspeaker page.
 Lady Rohana has come to the Terran zone to confront Jaelle about her duties to the Aillard Domain.

-As she decides to leave the Terran zone entirely, she learns that Alessandro Li has undertaken a journey to the Kilghard Hills without an escort.
+As she decides to leave the Terran zone entirely, Jaelle learns that Alessandro Li has undertaken a journey to the Kilghard Hills without an escort.
 She determines to follow him, but Peter threatens to have the Terran authorities lock her up on the grounds that she is pregnant.
 Frightened, she throws him to the floor, and leaves believing that she has killed him.

 Jaelle rides into the Kilghard Hills after Li.
-In the storm, kireseth pollen disturbed, giving Jaelle a vision of her daughter, Cleindori, in red Keeper's robes.
+In the storm, kireseth pollen is disturbed, giving Jaelle a vision of her daughter, Cleindori, in red Keeper's robes.
 She hears Magda's voice encouraging her, but believes her to be another vision.
 Eventually the two women find shelter in a cave, and Jaelle realizes that Magda has come after her, because of her own premonition of Jaelle's death.

 Jaelle and Magda ponder their failures – as married women, as Renunciates.
 Jaelle realizes that she doesn't really want Peter's baby.
 Several days later, she miscarries.

 Magda hallucinates a mystical conversation that she does not fully understand.
 Later she perceives telepathic contact with Andrew Carr.
 Shortly thereafter, they are rescued.

 Alessandro Li is also rescued and persuaded to advocate for the removal of Russell Montray, in favor of a competent legate.
 He agrees to make no trouble for Carr.
-Inquires are made about Peter Haldane, and it's determined Jaelle has not killed him.
+Inquires are made about Peter Haldane; Jaelle did not kill him.
 Li agrees to arrange her divorce.

 Magda has another hallucination of mystical voices, who identify themselves as the Dark Sisterhood, working for the long-term survival of Darkover.
-She also foresees that Jaelle will become pregnant by Damon Ridenow (Cleindori Aillard).
+She also foresees that Jaelle will become pregnant by Damon Ridenow and give birth to Cleindori Aillard.